lmstewart88/python-actions-lab/README.md

 Everytime you make a change to your web application, those changes will be automatically deployed using GitHub Actions!

 ## Summary
-In this lab we created a simple GitHub Actions workflow to automate the deployment of Azure infrastructure and a sample Python web app.
+In this lab we created a simple GitHub Actions workflow to automate the deployment of Azure App Service and a sample Python web app.

 The aim was to quickly demonstrate how automated deployments can deliver speed and reliability, allowing developers to focus on product development.

-In more advanced scenarios workflows may include increased governance such as pull request triggers and release approvals to protect the integrity of the application.
+In more advanced scenarios workflows may include increased governance such as pull request triggers, automated testing and release approvals to protect the integrity of the application.

 ## Resources